Lilian Stannard: Life and career

 This was a perspicacious review as Stannard's colourful reproductions began to appear on postcards and to be included in popular gardening books such as those by Walter and Horace Wright.
 Lucrative commissions from owners of some of the finest gardens in England also materialised.
 In June 1906 a solo exhibition of fifty-two watercolours at the Mendoza Gallery entitled Summer Gardens of England was patronised by the Princess of Wales who bought, The Lover's Walk, Wavendon House.
 Many of England's grandest gardens and houses were represented: Woburn Abbey, Penshurst Place, Hampton Court, Levens Hall are all featured.
 The Observer newspaper review was fulsome in its praise ...I defy any lover of an old-fashioned English garden to see these drawings without real delight.
 There is a peace, a repose, almost a fragrance about each and all of them ...
 The Times critic was less effusive but described Stannard as ... a serious rival of other artists who have devoted themselves to gardens ...
 A major commission came from Lady Anastasia Wernher (1892-1977), for whom she painted a series of views of the gardens at Luton Hoo in Bedfordshire.
 A further exhibition of thirty watercolours entitled Flower Gardens of England at the Mendoza Gallery in 1907 was similarly well received.

 In 1911 she married Dr. Walter Silas (1874 - 1959), thereafter moving from Bedfordshire to London where her two daughters Elizabeth and Kathleen were born.
 In 1914 and again in 1923 she held a joint exhibition of her work with Charles E. Brittan Jr (1870 - 1949).
 At the earlier exhibition An old garden gateway in Surrey sold to Queen Alexandra.
 Stannard held a series of solo exhibitions in the 1920s and 30s at venues that included Arthur Ackermann's New Bond Street gallery and Cambridge University.
 Stannard was well established by the end of World War I and her style of painting changed little in the inter-war years.
-Her vibrant use of colours and the nostalgia that was evoked by her depictions of grand and cottage gardens remained popular but largely ignored by art critics and historians.
+Her vibrant use of colours and the nostalgia that was evoked by her depictions of grand and cottage gardens remained popular with the public but largely ignored by art critics and historians.